 Do you want to start a Fitness Center business plan?

-Fitness has become of paramount importance in the last decade or so.
+Fitness has gained paramount importance in the last decade or so.
 More and more people have started focusing on both their mental and physical health.
 Some people have even started centers for people to come together and attain common goals.
 These are fitness centers, meditation and yoga retreats, and much more.

-The business plan for a fitness center that we are presenting below is for starting a business in the fitness domain.
+The business plan that we are presenting below is for starting a business in the fitness domain.
 But you can also use it to develop a business plan for buying a franchise as business plans help you understand the necessary characteristics of every successful business.

 Executive Summary